Shaun Tsakiris

-Shaun Nikolas Tsakiris (born February 16, 1979) is a retired American soccer player who last played as a midfielder for the Rochester Rhinos in USL Pro.
+Shaun Nikolas Tsakiris (born February 16, 1979) is an American former soccer player who played as a midfielder.

 Club career

 Tsakiris was picked by New England Revolution in 2001 MLS SuperDraft from UCLA.

 In 2002, he signed with Rochester Rhinos, where he played for three seasons in USL A-League.

 International career

 Tsakiris was part of the United States U20 that participated in the 1999 FIFA World Youth Championship.

 Managerial career

 Tsakiris is currently Technical Director at Los Gatos United Soccer Club.